-For nearly a quarter of century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter buy cheap valium online no prescription issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.
+For nearly a quarter of a century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.

 His main claim to fame was the garden he helped create.
-It was next to the Up platform enabling Woodlesord to win a Best Kept Station competition every year between 1957 and 1965.
+It was alongside the Up platform enabling Woodlesford to win a Best Kept Station competition every year between 1957 and 1965.

 A feature of the garden was an aviary of brightly coloured budgies which attracted children and their parents to the station.
 It was started by fellow porter Harold Ellis in 1964 but, tragically, he lost a leg when he was knocked over by a train and had to have a year off work.

 With no experience in budgie breeding Fred bought a male bird to mate with the one surviving hen which had spent the winter alone.
 “I thought it was about time she had a husband, so I bought a cock bird for her.
 Then a little later I bought another pair, and now we have 13 budgies plus ten eggs which are being hatched,” he told the Wakefield Express in 1965.

 With the introduction of “pay-trains” in 1970 Woodlesford became an unmanned halt but instead of being transferred elsewhere Fred opted to stay on as a “lampman” filling up the oil lamps on the semaphore signals controlled by Woodlesford and Waterloo Sidings signal boxes.